kumcp/funky-object/README.md

 # funky-promisify

-A simple module to help you to tranform a function in callback style to promise style and vice versa
+A simple module to help you to tranform object/function/list from a type to another type

 # Using